Spinkk/BatchEntropyRegularization/README.md

 ```

-If you want to use the functional API, you need to create custom subclasses of your layers that contain the LBERegularizers as submodules, like the following:
+If you want to use the functional API, you need to use a tf.keras.Model subclass like the one in models/model.py, and create custom subclasses of your layers that contain the LBERegularizers as submodules, like the following (as in layers/layers.py):

 ```python
 class Dense_LBE(tf.keras.layers.Dense):